ademidun/atila-angular/devjournal.md

 # Dev Journal

-Keep track of differnt things I've done
+Keep track of different things I've done

 ## May 1 2019